wikimedia/utfnormal/README.md

 =========

-utfnormal is a library that contains Unicode normalization routines, including pure PHP implementations.
+utfnormal is a library that contains Unicode normalization routines, including both pure PHP implementations and automatic use of the 'intl' PHP extension when present.

+The main function to care about is UtfNormal\Validator::cleanUp().
+This will strip illegal UTF-8 sequences and characters that are illegal in XML, and if necessary convert to normalization form C.

-The main function to care about is UtfNormal\Validator::toNFC(); this will convert a given UTF-8 string to Normalization Form C if it's not already such.
+If you know the string is already valid UTF-8, you can directly call UtfNormal\Validator::toNFC(), toNFK(), or toNFKC(); this will convert a given UTF-8 string to Normalization Form C, K, or KC if it's not already such.
 The function assumes that the input string is already valid UTF-8; if there are corrupt characters this may produce erroneous results.

-To also check for illegal characters, use UtfNormal\Validator::cleanUp().
-This will strip illegal UTF-8 sequences and characters that are illegal in XML, and if necessary convert to normalization form C.

 Performance is kind of stinky in absolute terms, though it should be speedy on pure ASCII text. ;) On text that can be determined quickly to already be